Raj3028/LiveChat-Project-FrontEnd/README.md

 ## Available Scripts

-Install Dependencies First
+-Install Dependencies First

 ### `npm install`

-In the project directory, you can run:
+-In the project directory, you can run:

 ### `npm start`